si-medbif/dengue_foci/README.md

 <img src="https://github.com/si-medbif/dengue_foci/blob/8e39c289992df571dc877bbf3a45a8527c5a889f/workflow.png" style="max-width: 60%;" align="center" />

 ## About
-A project aims to count numbers and measure areas of dengue foci from focus forming assay (FFA) by computer vision technology `(OpenCV)`.
+A project aims to count numbers and measure areas of dengue foci in focus forming assay (FFA) image by computer vision technology `(OpenCV)`.
 The specificity of the developed foci detection program is 93.75%.
 The R-value of the correlation between the foci measured by program and human-measured is 0.993.
 However, the number measured by the program significantly less than the average human-measured is 2.4 foci.

 Project information: [ https://github.com/si-medbif/dengue_foci/PDF/Project information.pdf](https://github.com/si-medbif/dengue_foci/blob/dffa6158f7201189d605cebe3bd88061e2beb717/PDF/Project%20information.pdf)
 ## User manual